 Transferring GPX File to Phone

 To use our GPX file in OsmAnd it needs to be placed in the tracks folder of this app.
 The settings screen of OsmAnd will tell you where its data storage folder is (on my phone /media/sdcard0/maps/osmand as I moved it to the sd card to fit map downloads).

 You can copy the file in a number of manners, Bluetooth, USB cable or using the Android FileTransfer app (best plan for Mac users).

 After selecting the route, we should tick the option to ‘Pass along entire track’, otherwise OsmAnd will try to take shortcuts and skip the start of the route if you are already closer to the endpoint.
 Ticking this option will force navigation to take you to the start of the route and direct you along its entirety.

-As you can see, this plan isn’t quite as straight forward as a proper SatNav, but it’s a hell of a lot cheaper.
+As you can see, this plan isn’t quite as straightforward as a proper SatNav, but it’s a hell of a lot cheaper.
 I have had the OsmAnd app crash a few times, so I’m still on the lookout for something better.
-Nonetheless, the first half of this guide to create the KML and GPX route files should still apply regardless of your choice of the phone app.
+Nonetheless, the first half of this guide to creating the KML and GPX route files should still apply regardless of your choice of phone app.

 This is definitely one of those areas where things change, software gets updated, new apps pop-up, old apps get discontinued etc. There will be alternative software for each of these steps, this is just the method that worked well for me.
 But, I would be more than glad to hear of better approaches you know of, so please drop a comment if you know of some funky better apps.